 Nesting turtles are best viewed after dark from mid November to February.

-Turtle hatchlings are best viewed from January until Mid to late March also after dark.
+Turtle hatchlings are best viewed from late January until Mid to late March also after dark.
 As turtles can nest and hatch at any time Mon Repos ranger staff cannot always guarantee a sighting.

 Remember - you are viewing wild animals in their natural environment!
 Tidal variance may mean you are walking in soft sand and in the dunes - visitors with mobility problems should speak to the Rangers so that they are not "left behind' the group whilst walking on the beach.